bk138/multivnc/README.md

 * Supports server framebuffer resize.
 * Experimental support for MulticastVNC.

-### Android-only Features

-* Support for SSH-Tunnelling with password- and privkey-based authentication.
-* Import and export of saved connections.
-* Virtual mouse button controls with haptic feedback.
-* Two-finger swipe gesture recognition.
-* A super fast touchpad mode for local use.
-* Hardware-accelerated OpenGL drawing and zooming.

 ### Desktop-only Features

 * Several connections with one viewer using tabs.